lumix-labs/ship-fast/docs/n8n-integration.md

 3. Add a **Switch** node to handle different form types:
    - Connect it to the Webhook node
-   - Add a condition for `formType` equals `demo`
+   - Add a condition for `formType` equals `beta`
-   - Add another condition for `formType` equals `whitepaper`
+   - Add another condition for `formType` equals `newsletter`

-### For Demo Requests
+### For Demo/Beta Requests

 4. Add a **Set** node after the first switch output:
-   - Configure it to format the demo request data
+   - Configure it to format the beta request data
-   - Map fields: name, company, email, teamSize, timestamp
+   - Map fields: name, company, email, teamSize, source, timestamp

 5. Add a **PostgreSQL/MySQL/MongoDB** node (depending on your DB preference):
    - Connect to your database